wildfire season is here: do you know when you should close your patio?

 Click this photo to download a printable version.

-In its most recent newsletter, Spokane Regional Clean Air Agency recently included an article from Spokane Regional Health District Health Officer Bob Lutz that explains the hazards of smoky air.
+In its newsletter, Spokane Regional Clean Air Agency included an article from former Spokane Regional Health District Health Officer Bob Lutz that explains the hazards of smoky air.

 "Smoke from wildfires is a complex mixture of substances that includes water vapor, heavy metals, hydrocarbons, gases such as carbon monoxide and ozone, and particulates.